-All major transactions are authorised by the Governors through the Finance and Resources Committee and the adherence to the College's Treasury Management Policy.
+The Treasury Management Policy requires that all major transactions are authorised by the Governors through the Finance and Resources Committee.
 Such arrangements are restricted by limits in the College's Conditions of Funding Agreement agreed with the ESFA.
 All other borrowing requires the authorisation of the College and shall comply with the requirements of the Conditions of Funding Agreement.

-Short term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
+Short-term borrowing for temporary revenue purposes is authorised by the Accounting Officer.
 All other borrowing requires the authorisation of the Governing Body and shall comply with the requirements of the Conditions of Funding Agreement.